10 FREE Ways To Market Your Business This Christmas

 5. User-Generated Content - Starbucks

 But the most impressive thing about their Christmas marketing is the buzz created with their user-generated content on Instagram.
 This is where people take photos of themselves with a Starbucks product and share on Instagram tagging Starbucks in.
 Starbucks can then choose to "regram" the photo.
 This means they get lots of free content.
-Is this something you could do, could you incentivise your purchases to post?
+Is this something you could do, could you incentivise your purchases to post pictures of your products which they have purchased?

 6. Join forces

+Many people have been buying local during the past six months including myself.
 Find another local business that compliments yours.
 Why not create a combined deal?
 Double the social media promotion and increased visibility.
-7. Gift cards

 Create an attractive gift card that people would be happy to give and receive.